Cloudflare Setup – A Quick Guide

-Step 1 - Fill in your e-mail, strong password and "Create Account".
+Step 1 – To start with Cloudflare setup fill in your e-mail, strong password and “Create Account“.

 Step 2 – Fill in your website address and “Add Site“.